du82/unfathoming/content/archive/2024/my-programming-journey.md

 # 2022

 **Flutter app development**
 This year I changed focus to developing a full stack mobile superapp utilizing Flutter and Dart.
-This was so much more enjoyable for me, since you design the page UI and logic in one file, compared to having a Java and XML file like you’d have in traditional Android development.
+This was so much more enjoyable for me, since you design the page UI and logic in one file, compared to having a Java and XML file like you’d have in traditional Android development.{% sidenote "This project failed due to the plague known as dependency hell.
+I wish to bring it back someday."%}
 [The source code is available here](https://github.com/du82/client)

 **Clojure and React Native**